-Thus, in processing a grievance and participating in arbitration proceedings, party representatives should consider whether the dispute may involve the exercise of a management right and, if so, whether the contract provision(s) or legal provision(s) relied on are enforceable, despite any possible effects on management rights.
-If the arbitrator finds merit to the grievance and believes that sustaining the grievance would affect a management right, then the arbitrator should consider whether he or she is enforcing either a contract provision negotiated under § 7106(b) or an "applicable law."
-And if a union relies on a particular contract provision and proposes that it be interpreted in a manner that would affect management rights under § 7106(a), then the agency must argue not only that the proposed interpretation would affect rights under § 7106(a), but also that the contract provision, so interpreted, would not be a provision that was negotiated under § 7106(b).
-See U.S. DHS, U.S. CBP, 66 FLRA 634, 636-38 (2012).
-If the agency does not make those arguments at arbitration, then, consistent with §§ 2425.4(c) and 2429.5 of the Authority's Regulations, it may not make those arguments on exceptions to the Authority.
-Id.
+affect a management right, then the arbitrator should consider whether he or she is enforcing either a contract provision negotiated under § 7106(b) or an "applicable law."
+And if a union relies on a particular contract provision and proposes that it be interpreted in a manner that would affect management rights under § 7106(a), then the agency must argue not only that the proposed interpretation would affect rights under § 7106(a), but also that the contract provision, so interpreted, would not be a provision that was negotiated under § 7106(b).289 If the agency does not make those arguments at arbitration, then, consistent with §§ 2425.4(c) and 2429.5 of the Authority's Regulations, it may not make those arguments on exceptions to the Authority.290

 Finally, in filing exceptions and oppositions with the Authority in cases involving management rights, parties should address these elements.
-In order for an agency to demonstrate to the Authority that an arbitrator's award is contrary to § 7106, the agency must argue and prove to the Authority not only that the award affects a management right under § 7106(a), but also that the arbitrator was not enforcing an exception to § 7106(a), such as a contract provision negotiated under § 7106(b).
-E.g., id. at 638.
+As stated above, in order for an agency to demonstrate to the Authority that an arbitrator's award is contrary to § 7106, the agency must argue and prove to the Authority not only that the award affects a management right under § 7106(a), but also that the arbitrator was not enforcing an exception to § 7106(a), such as a contract provision negotiated under § 7106(b).291